Azure/autorest.java/docs/generate/dataplane.md

 Data-plane client libraries look like [this][data-plane-client].
 It can be enabled with the flag `--low-level-client`.

-There is additional flags that can enhance the generated library.
+There is additional flags that can enhance the generated client library.

 ### Service Name and Service Versions